 The Board must give a copy of your application to the Chief Constable and the Licensing Standards Officer.
-The Board will also give notice of the application to Building Standards, Environmental Health and the Fire Service if appropriate.

 The Chief Constable and the Licensing Standards Officer must submit their views to the Board within 21 days.

 The Licensing Standards Officer can submit comments which include recommendations for additional conditions to be attached to the licence by the Board.